Two women looking at papers.

 There are many steps in the home buying process, but few are as impactful as the home inspection.

 By the time you put in an offer on a house, you may think you know all there is to know about the property.
-However, a professional home inspection can offer much-needed reassurance to home buyers by allowing them visibility into any potential problems before closing on the home.
+However, a professional home inspection can offer much-needed reassurance to home buyers because it provides visibility into potential problems before closing on a home.

-Keep reading to learn more about home inspections and how you can prepare for them with our home inspection checklist!
+Keep reading to learn more about home inspections.
+And use our home inspection checklist to prepare for one.

 What Is A Home Inspection?

-An important part of the home buying process, a home inspection is a noninvasive, visual examination of the physical structure and systems of a home.
+A home inspection is a critical step when buying a house.
+It’s a noninvasive visual examination of a home’s physical structure and systems.
 If an inspection unearths problems, you can negotiate with the seller to lower the home’s price or arrange for repairs before closing.
-You may even decide to cancel the sale if there’s a big problem with the home and you can’t negotiate a lower purchase price or otherwise reach an agreement with the seller.
+You may even decide to cancel the sale if the home has a significant problem and you can’t negotiate a lower purchase price or reach an agreement with the seller.

-A home inspection usually takes place right after the seller accepts an offer from the buyer.
+A home inspection usually takes place right after a seller accepts an offer from a buyer.
 After both parties sign the purchase agreement, the home goes into escrow.
-This process happens before or in the same timeframe as the home appraisal.
+The home inspection typically happens before or during the same time as the home appraisal.

 See What You Qualify For